NumDev2310/GodotMetaMaskLogin/README.md

 ## License

+MIT license.
 Free-to-use and modify with attribution to NumDev2310.

+Copyright 2024, NumDev2310.